testingisdocumenting/znai/td-documentation-cli/documentation/visuals/PlantUml.md

 ```
 `````

-Consider using [Columns Layout](layout/columns) to put your story and a diagram side by side

 # External file

-If your diagram is stored in a separate file use `:include-plantuml: <path>`.
+If your diagram is stored in a separate file, use `:include-plantuml: <path>`.

 ```columns
 left: